-When following recipes to make a meal, you might be able to eyeball the amount of herbs and spices and other ingredients when making a dish, but baking is a different ballgame.
-It’s important in baking to be more concise with measurements.
-If you add too much flour or too little, the outcome of your recipe might not be what you had hoped for.
+Being successful in the kitchen requires the accurate measurement of ingredients.
+When following recipes to make a meal, you might be able to eyeball the amount of herbs and spices and other simple ingredients, but if you add too much or too little of an ingredient, the outcome of your recipe might not be what you had hoped for.
+Knowing how many teaspoons in a tablespoon is a helpful liquid measurement conversion to have memorized for achieving success in the kitchen.

 Cooking and baking can be very rewarding when the recipe turns out!
 Knowing how many teaspoons are in a tablespoon (tsp to tbsp) is helpful for you to achieve success in the kitchen.